isomerpages/psd-goc/pages/Legacy Planning Roadshow.md

 easy tools to protect your future and loved ones.</p>
 <p></p>
 <p>Learn about Lasting Power of Attorney, Advance Care Planning, CPF Nomination,
-and Trusts.
+Wills and Trust.
 Bring your questions and take control of tomorrow.</p>
 <p></p>
 <p><strong><u>Our Experts:</u></strong>
 </p>